aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ### Kernel

-The metrics listed below, such as `kernel_boot_time` and `kernel_context_switches`, provide insights into the operations of your system’s kernel:
+The metrics listed below, such as `kernel_boot_time` and `kernel_context_switches`, provide insights into the operations of your system’s kernel.

 | Metric                     | Description                                      |